Piflyer/SmartDisplayPi/README.md

 ## Installation guide:
 It is *recommended* that you use our pre-built images in our **releases** tab.
 Our images are based on Raspbian Buster Lite.
 We will posting an installer soon if you are up for the challenge.
-Head over to our Wiki for more information.
+Head over to our Wiki for more information and known bugs.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Any help or feedback will greatly be appreciated.